ISSN 1016-5169 | E-ISSN 1308-4488

 3Cardiac Centre, King Abdullah Medical City, Makkah, Saudi Arabia; Department of Cardiology, Faculty of Medicine, Benha University, Behna, Egypt

-Objective: ST elevation myocardial infarction (STEMI) is one of the leading causes of mortality worldwide.
-Currently, the guidelines recommend primary percutaneous coronary intervention (PPCI) using drug eluting stents as the standard management for those patients.
-Stent-free PCI using drug coated balloons (DCB) has been suggested as novel approach to avoid stent-related complications.
+Objective: ST-elevation myocardial infarction (STEMI) is one of the leading causes of mortality worldwide.
+Current guidelines recommend primary percutaneous coronary intervention (PPCI) using drug-eluting stents as the standard management for these patients.
+Stent-free percutaneous coronary intervention (PCI) using drug-coated balloons (DCB) has been suggested as a novel approach to avoid stent-related complications.
 This study aimed to assess the efficacy and safety of using DCB in STEMI patients.

-Methods: We compared STEMI patient presented during the period between 2019-2023 and underwent primary PCI using DCB to those treated with DES in terms of in-hospital and 6 months Major Adverse Cardiac Events (MACE).
+Method: We compared STEMI patients who presented during the period between 2019 and 2023 and underwent primary PCI using DCB to those treated with drug-eluting stents (DES) in terms of in-hospital and six-month major adverse cardiac events (MACE).

-Results: A Total 128 STEMI patient underwent primary PCI using DCB were compared to 128 matched patients managed using DES.
-Small vessels culprit less than 3 mm and distal lesions were significantly higher in DCB compared to DES.
-DCB were used in major epicardial vessels in around 55% of patients and in side branches in almost 45% of cases.
-Regarding MACE either in-hospital or within 6 months, there was no significant difference between the two groups.
-Moreover, on 6 months follow up, MACE, reinfarction, and repeat revascularization were numerically lower but statistically non-significant in DCB group.
-Subgroup analysis showed that in-hospital MACE and reinfarction rates were statistically significant higher if DCB was applied to large vessels >3 mm and in-stent thrombosis (P value= 0.014 and 0.001 respectively).
+Results: A total of 128 STEMI patients who underwent primary PCI using DCB were compared to 128 matched patients managed using DES.
+Small-vessel culprit lesions (< 3 mm) and distal lesions were significantly more frequent in the DCB group compared to the DES group.
+DCBs were used in major epicardial vessels in around 55% of patients and in side branches in almost 45% of cases.
+Regarding MACE, either in-hospital or within six months, there was no significant difference between the two groups.
+Moreover, at six-month follow-up, MACE, reinfarction, and repeat revascularization were numerically lower but statistically non-significant in the DCB group.
+Subgroup analysis showed that in-hospital MACE and reinfarction rates were statistically significantly higher when DCBs were applied to large vessels (> 3 mm) and in cases of in-stent thrombosis (P = 0.014 and 0.001, respectively).

-Conclusion: DCB appears non-inferior to DES during primary PCI in terms of MACE including mortality and reinfarction even in major epicardial coronaries.
-However, it should be used cautiously in certain lesions subsets especially large vessels >3mm and in-stent thrombosis.
+Conclusion: Drug-coated balloons appear non-inferior to DES during primary PCI in terms of MACE, including mortality and reinfarction, even in major epicardial coronaries.
+However, it should be used cautiously in certain lesion subsets, especially large vessels (> 3 mm) and in-stent thrombosis.

 Corresponding Author: Ahmed Darwish